ZalakShah24/ML_Project/README.md

 # ML_Project
-It is a machine learning model to predict strength of a password
+It is a machine learning model which uses logistic regression to predict strength of a password